 Firstly, each Wing bike has a unique remote lock and tamper detection alarm system.
 By using the car-style key fob that comes with the bicycle, you can remotely lock your e-bike with the click of a button (but an additional bike lock is still advised).

-Wing Bikes takes bike security seriously, equipping its bikes with a tamper detection alarm system using an ear-bending alarm.
+Wing Bikes takes bike security seriously, equipping each model with a tamper detection alarm system using an ear-bending alarm.

 Then, if a thief attempts to steal the bike, you can activate the integrated ‘ear-bending alarm’ to draw attention to the stolen bike.
 All Wing electric bike models are also compatible with a hidden AirTag bike tracker (purchased separately for $75), which you can use to track the bike in real-time in the event of theft.
 Do keep in mind that this is just a rebranded Apple AirTag, so you save some money by buying it on Amazon.